Phillip E. Johnson: Wedge strategy

 In its earliest days the intelligent design movement was called the 'wedge movement'.
 The wedge metaphor, attributed to Johnson, is that of a metal wedge splitting a log and represents using an aggressive public relations program to create an opening for the supernatural in the public's understanding of science.
 Johnson acknowledges that the goal of the intelligent design movement is to promote a theistic agenda as a scientific concept.

 According to Johnson, the wedge movement, if not the term, began in 1992:

-Johnson describes the wedge movement as devoted to a "program of questioning the materialistic basis of science" and reclaiming the "intellectual world" from the "atheists and agnostics" that Johnson believes are synonymous with this "scientific materialist culture."
-He describes the "logic of our movement" as:

-"The first thing you understand is that the Darwinian theory isn't true.
-It's falsified by all of the evidence, and the logic is terrible."

-"...the next question that occurs to you is, 'Well, where might you get truth?' ...
-I start with John 1:1, 'In the beginning was the Word.'
-In the beginning was intelligence, purpose, and wisdom.
-The Bible had that right and the materialist scientists are deluding themselves."

-"The next question is: Why do so many brilliant, well-informed, intelligent people fool themselves for so long with such bad thinking and bad evidence?"
-Johnson sees this as an issue of "turning away from" self-evident truth, the "sin question" and the need to prepare the way for acceptance of a Creator.

-Johnson has been explicit about the Christian principles underlying his philosophy and agenda and that of the intelligent design movement.
-In speaking at the 1999 "Reclaiming America for Christ Conference," Johnson has described the movement thus:

-Rob Boston of Americans United for Separation of Church and State described this vision as:
+Rob Boston of Americans United for Separation of Church and State described the wedge strategy:

 Johnson is one of the authors of the Discovery Institute's Wedge Document and its "Teach the Controversy" campaign, which attempts to cast doubt on the validity of the theory of evolution, its acceptance within the scientific community, and reduce its role in public school science curricula while promoting intelligent design.
 The "Teach the Controversy" campaign portrays evolution as "a theory in crisis."

 In his 1997 book Defeating Darwinism by Opening Minds Johnson summed up the underlying philosophy of his advocacy for intelligent design and against methodological and philosophical naturalism:

 Johnson has described the wedge strategy as: